-6. Install the adapter latch and insert the screw to secure the adapter.
+6. Install the adapter cover latch and insert the screw that secure the adapter.

-What to do next

-- To work with another option, go to the appropriate section. - To complete the installation, go to "Replacing the cover and connecting the cables" on page 25.
+- What to do next: - To work with another option, go to the appropriate section. - To complete the installation, go to "Replacing the cover and connecting the cables" on page 22.